paidge/Docker-wordpress-graphql/Readme.md

 ```

 1. Then edit the .env file
-2. Fix your language in Dockerfile ARG.
-3. Set your front URL in wp-content/themes/redirect/index.php
+2. Set your front URL in wp-content/themes/redirect/index.php to redirect the front

 ```
 docker-compose build